 Don previously served as a church planter in Tennessee and then as associate pastor of adult ministries at Southern Gables Evangelical Free Church in Littleton, Colorado.
 He graduated from Tennessee Temple University (BA), Denver Seminary (MDiv), and the University of Manchester, England (PhD).
-Don serves as associate dean, mentoring director and assistant professor of theology and ministry.
+Don serves as associate dean with overall responsibility for the training and mentoring program.

-Email: don.payne@denverseminary.edu Phone: 303-762-6943
+Email: don.payne@denverseminary.edu